spraints/resqued/README.md

-# resqorn - unicorn-style resque worker
+# resqued - a long-running daemon for resque workers.

 [image of a ninja rescuing an ear of corn]

-resqorn provides a resque worker that works well with slow jobs and continuous delivery.
+resqued provides a resque worker that works well with slow jobs and continuous delivery.

 ## Installation

-Install by adding resqorn to your Gemfile
+Install by adding resqued to your Gemfile

-    gem 'resqorn'
+    gem 'resqued'

 ## Set up